 After you’ve filed your ITR online, the final step is to e-verify it.
 You can do this through various methods like Aadhaar OTP, net banking, or a Digital Signature Certificate (DSC).
 E-verification confirms that you have submitted the return.

-When it comes to managing your taxes, proactive planning and understanding the available deductions, particularly under section 80c of income tax act and its allied sections, is a crucial aspect of financial prudence.
+When it comes to managing your taxes, proactive planning and understanding the available deductions, particularly under Section 80C of the Income Tax Act and its allied sections, is a crucial aspect of financial prudence.

 These provisions not only help you reduce your tax burden but also encourage disciplined savings and investments.